MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-filled-maps-choropleths.md

    :::image type="content" source="media/power-bi-visualization-filled-maps-choropleths/power-bi-map.png" alt-text="Filled map added to Sentiment page.":::

 1. On the filled map, select a state.
 This cross-highlights and cross-filters the other visualizations on the page.
 Selecting **Texas**, for example, cross-filters the cards and cross-highlights the bar chart.
-From this, I know that Sentiment is 75 and that Texas is in the Central District #23.
+From this, I know that **Sentiment** is **75** and that Texas is in the **Central District #23**.

    :::image type="content" source="media/power-bi-visualization-filled-maps-choropleths/power-bi-filter.png" alt-text="Texas selected.":::

 1. Select a data point on the VanArsdel - Sentiment by Month line chart.
 This filters the filled map to show Sentiment data for VanArsdel and not their competition.

    :::image type="content" source="media/power-bi-visualization-filled-maps-choropleths/power-bi-vanarsdel.png" alt-text="Screenshot showing new shading.":::

 ## Considerations and troubleshooting